(please note that I have presented Autoimmunity Seperately on another page). (See link bottom of this page)

 Autoimmune reactions can be Stimulated in several ways: 1) The majority of autoimmune diseases occur Idiopathically (D) 2)A substance in the body that is normally strictly contained in a specific area (and thus is hidden from the immune system) is released into the general circulation.
 For example, the fluid in the eyeball is normally contained within the eyeball's chambers.
 If a blow to the eye releases this fluid into the bloodstream, the immune system may react against it.
 3)A normal body substance is altered.
 For example, viruses, drugs, sunlight, or radiation may change a protein's structure in a way that makes it seem foreign.

+The immune system responds to a foreign substance that is similar in appearance to a natural body substance and inadvertently targets the body substance as well as the foreign substance.
 4)Something malfunctions in the cells that control antibody production.
 For example, cancerous B lymphocytes may produce abnormal antibodies that attack red blood cells.
 With autoimmune disorders, the immune system reacts to internal normal body tissues. http://www.endo-resolved.com/autoimmune.html

 (D) Idiopathic= (Idioipathic cases of autoimmunity occur of self ,spontaneously and for no known reason.)Latin Greek idiopathia =(primary disease) = idiopatheia idio=(one's own) + patheia=(feeling) idios =(personal) pathic= suffering)